RockefellerArchiveCenter/processing-manual/processing.md

         </div>

-        - Insert the resulting formatted statement into a Processing Information Note
-          in the finding aid.

 - If the item’s format is not listed in the Digital Media Log, fill out the **Digital Media Vendor Transfer Form**. *The Digital Media Log is meant to track in-house transfers only.
 Any other formats must be sent out to a vendor to be transferred.*
     - Individually label and folder each item.
 Include the Ref ID, finding aid number, and associated file title on the label of each folder.
     - Assign an additional instance for the digital media item within ArchivesSpace.
 This instance will be used to describe the “DM box.”
 Enter the box number (example: DM1, DM2, etc.), location information, and barcode of the DM Box.
 If the current DM box is full, create a new top container with the next sequential number and fill out the top container information accordingly.
     - Place the folders containing the digital media items inside the DM box and shelve in the appropriate location (see the Digital Media Vendor Transfer Form for details).

-- Describe the resulting file(s), within originating context, in aggregate in the finding aid.
 - After imaging, submit the original digital media for disposal in accordance with RAC Collections Management procedure.

 ## Rights and Restrictions